 Fast forward to today, I’ve been trading the markets for 11 years now.

 I’ve lost money.
 I’ve made money.
 And I’m still a student of the markets.

-So in today’s post, I’d like to share with you 11 of my biggest lessons I’ve learned from 11 years of trading.
+So in today’s post, I’d like to share with you 11 of my biggest trade lessons I’ve learned from 11 years of trading.

 Then let’s get started…